-Within the RMF, ClearView operates a "risk management model" that identifies, assesses, controls, monitors, reports, responds and tests risks that impact the business operations, employees, customers, capital and shareholders.
+Within the RMF, ClearView operates a risk management model that identifies, assesses, controls, monitors, reports, responds and tests risks that impact business operations, employees, customers, capital and shareholders.
 Whilst ClearView faces certain environmental, economic and social sustainability risks, it considers that emerging risks can be appropriately managed within the current business model.
-Currently, these risks do not substantively impact ClearView's ability to create or preserve value for shareholders over the short, medium or long term.
+Currently, these risks are assessed as not substantively impacting ClearView's ability to create or preserve value for shareholders over the short, medium or long term.